xyzmoney-tournaments/tournament-tr/README.md

 # Smart contract Tournament-TR

 The contract is written in the Solidity language and intended for implementation on Ethereum.
 It contains function set for collecting and distribution of prize fund of a game tournament.
 The type of a game does not matter.
-The tournament should be organized by the following principle: the prize fund is the sum of entrance fees of players, the one winner receives the fixed share of the prize fund, the rest of the funds is taken away by the tournament organizer.
+The tournament should be organized as follows: the prize fund is the sum of fixed entrance fees of players, the one winner receives the predefined share of the prize fund, the rest of the funds is taken away by the tournament organizer.

 **The contract contains functions of:**

 * control of the tournament statuses;
-* postponement of participants registration deadline;
 * entering (re-entering) into the tournament;
 * unregistering for the tournament with full refund;
+* postponement of entrants registration deadline;
 * withdrawal of prize amount by the winner;
 * withdrawal of balance of the tournament by its organizer after the winner announcement, minus the winner share;
-* full refund to players if the tournament has been terminated without the winner announcement.
+* full refund to players in case the tournament has been terminated with no winner announced.

 ## Statuses of the tournament